istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/_index.md

 For example, you might have a Kubernetes cluster hosting stateless web services (front ends) that serve data coming from stateful databases (back ends) running in VMs outside of Kubernetes.
-You'd still like to encrypt the frontends' accesses to these backends with mTLS.
+You'd still like to encrypt the front end accesses to these backends with mTLS.
 With this change, you can easily do that.
 Furthermore, this is done in a "zero trust" manner, where the compromise of one frontend or backend doesn't allow the impersonation or compromise of the others,